vdhicts/neostrada-api-client/README.md

 This package isn't an official package from Neostrada, so they probably won't offer support for it.
 If you encounter a problem with this client, please open an issue on GitHub.

+## About vdhicts

+[Van der Heiden ICT services](https://www.vdhicts.nl) is the name of my personal company for which I work as freelancer.
+Van der Heiden ICT services develops and implements IT solutions for businesses and educational institutions.

 # See